 From the homepage you can use Mijn stamboom to search in the database with genealogical resources, including civil registration certificates (birth, marriage and death), population registers (inhabitants) and church books (baptisms, marriages and burials).
 You can use Foto's van Brabant to browse or search our photo collection.
 Archieven en boeken can be used for all other archives and collections, including our library catalogue, newspapers, maps, notary and court records.

 As an alternative, on the website WieWasWie you can search for most of our records for family history too.
 This search engine is also available with an English interface.
 On Open Archieven you can search with an interface in English, French and German.

 You may request scans of records which have a scanning-on-request-button next to their description.
 This is a free service.

-We try to make the scans available on our website within three weeks of your request.
+We try to make the scans available on our website within two weeks of your request.
 You'll receive an e-mail, and may then view and download the scans from the inventory online.

 Finding help online

-- Use our live chat service in the top right corner of your screen if you need help from an archivist.
-We are online Monday and Friday, 1pm-4pm, 7pm-10pm, Tuesday to Thursday 10am-4pm, 7pm-10pm, and will reply immediately.
+Use our live chat service in the top right corner of your screen if you need help from an archivist.
+We are online Monday to Friday, 10am-4pm and 7pm-10pm, and will reply immediately.